What is eToro?

 How does eToro work?

-For an Australian customer to open an active trading account with eToro, you will be asked to make a minimum initial deposit of USD$50 (at time of writing).
+For an Australian customer to open an active trading account with eToro, you will be required to make a minimum initial deposit of USD$50.

 You’ll need to fill out a profile which will be public unless you mark it ‘private,’ and once you’ve deposited funds, you can start trading, either by picking shares or other assets yourself, or by copying the portfolio of a more experienced investor.

 If you’re interested in share trading, you can currently buy (and hold) US listed stocks through eToro.
-These stocks that are traded on the NASDAQ and NYSE markets.
-However, you can’t buy individual Australian stocks listed on the ASX through eToro.
+These stocks are traded on the NASDAQ and NYSE markets alongside a range of other foreign exchanges.

 You can also buy fractional shares on eToro.
-This means being able to purchase as little of 0.1% of a share from high-priced companies, such as Amazon or Facebook.
+This means being able to purchase as little of 0.1% of a share from high-priced companies, such as Amazon or Facebook, providing this is above the investment minimum.

 How do I withdraw my money?